 How to make herb-infused oil

-This phrase was written by Robert Browning in his 1855 poem "The Faultless Painter", a melancholy verse of love and loss.
+Browning penned that phrase in his 1855 poem "The Faultless Painter", a melancholy verse of love and loss.
 It was repeated again by Ludwig Mies van der Rohe in describing post World War II architectural style.

 And it also could describe our relationship with fresh herbs.